nickmeldrum/nickmeldrumdotcom-githubpages/_drafts/promises.md

 ## So why is node still callbacks by default

+ * the important thing was to have a convention
+ * Node.js developers like simplicity and using "just functions"
+ * callback hell is simply fixed by breaking code out into small modules that do one thing
+ * you can wrap the conventional library calls into Promises if you choose to

 TODO: research node with references abou why library authors don't offer callbacks by default - presumably because it's "conventional to supply callbacks; because the node sdk uses callbacks; - other reasons?
 1 reason: post-mortem analysis of processes - no core dump in promises https://github.com/nodejs/node/pull/15335

    https://github.com/nodejs/post-mortem/issues/45

+Benefits of promises over the error-first callback?

+ * Your callback could be called twice
+ * Your callback could have been called with both the error and the result
+ * We can handle both exceptions and async errors in the same way (an exception is an error that is thrown, an async error is an error object returned in a callback function)

 > For those new to these discussions, to summarize the problem again most concisely: postmortem debugging with --abort-on-uncaught-exception collects the entire JavaScript and native state of the program (including all threads) in the precise context of the failure (so that stack state is preserved) with zero runtime cost until the failure happens, while promises explicitly specify that the program must continue executing after the point of the failure, meaning that state is necessarily mutated.
 Forking is the closest thing to having it both ways, but it has all of the drawbacks brought up here -- it's a heavy cost and it doesn't include all of the same state.